Caparisun/Linear_Regression_Project/README.md

 Some things were expected, such as property value correlating with the size of the property and the overall condition.
 Some other findings were unexpected, one example of that would be that the number of bedrooms in a unit was not good for predicting the actual price of the property - a practice that is quite usual in actual real estate valuations.

+### Disclaimer
-#### Disclaimer For this iteration you are currently looking at, we decided to remove duplicate ID's from the dataset!
+For this iteration you are currently looking at, we decided to remove duplicate ID's from the dataset!
-we assumed, that these are multiple sales of the same unit, and decided to only look at recent prices for the model.
+We assumed, that these are multiple sales of the same unit, and decided to only look at recent prices for the model.
 This has, in fact, decreased precision of the model by 4%.
 We didn't want to reverse these changes because it refelcts recent prices a lot better, even though the model is now less accurate.

 Using various modeling techniques we were able to create different models that can predict the price of a home with only a few features.

-### We applied the following models:
+## We applied the following models:
 #### - A linear regression model with an R2 score of 0.6076 and a RMSE of 217122.00

 ![Picture](https://github.com/Caparisun/Linear_Regression_Project/blob/master/Pictures/linear.png)